theobori/docker-v/README.md

     -d input_dir -i
 ```

-Import a tarball (then extract) directory to a Docker volume
+Import a tarball (then extract) to a Docker volume

 ```bash
 ./docker-v \